compGeom-s23/compGeom-s23.github.io/Projects/P4-guard.md

  * <a href="https://doc.cgal.org/latest/Visibility_2/index.html#Chapter_2D_Visibility_Computation">CGAL
   visibility algorithms</a>

 If you try www searching, you may be surprised to find that this is a popular problem with cool applications and visualizations.
-Here's some interesting/relevant links links which I found:
+Here's some links which I found interesting/relevant:

 * <a href="http://ncase.me/sight-and-light/">Sight-and-light</a>